-Electric Park became quite the destination and was billed as the largest amusement park between NYC and Montreal.
-In a short time crowds of 10,000 people on a weekend day were common.
-The attractions included boating, swimming in the lake, a Chute slide, amusement rides including two Ferris wheels, a roller coaster built over the lake, and a large carousel.
-There were also picnic areas, a 5 cent power boat ride around the lake, garden-lined strolling paths, games of chance, vaudeville shows, concerts, a dance hall, shooting gallery, bowling ally, a 400 seat theater, tent platforms for extended stays, and the usual array of food.
-Almost everything except for cocktails.
+Electric Park became a popular destination and was promoted as the largest amusement park between NYC and Montreal.
+On weekends, it was common to see crowds of 10,000 people.
+The park offered various attractions including boating, swimming in the lake, a Chute slide, amusement rides like two Ferris wheels and a roller coaster built over the lake, a giant carousel, picnic areas, a 5-cent power boat ride around the lake, garden-lined strolling paths, games of chance, vaudeville shows, concerts, a dance hall, shooting gallery, bowling alley, a 400-seat theater, tent platforms for extended stays, and a variety of food.
+The only things missing in all of this were cocktails.

 You see, Electric Park was a family park and therefore “Dry” (hey, that means no booze), but part of Kinderhook Lake was “Wet”.
 To remedy the situation an enterprising fellow by the name of Adam Shaver purchased a small island in the “wet” part of the lake and built a two story building with a dock.
 Gentlemen park goers would row out to the island and lift a few in the downstairs bar to recover from the day’s excitement.
 It is said that the upstairs held rooms where gentlemen who overindulged in the cure could rest and recover.